nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

 It'd also be nice to have some kind of clutch mechanism so that the tree can still be turned by hand when the motor is off.

+The tree is a lot heavier now all the lights and decorations are on board, and thus has a much higher moment of inertia ...
+I've added some code to gently accelerate and decelerate the tree to reduce load on the geartrain, but it's interesting to see how much movement there is in the decorations as the tree wobbles very slightly in its orbit.

 If you're interested in following along, [follow me on Twitter](https://twitter.com/nickzoic/) and I'll post updates and videos and so on there.